tchomphoochan/tchomphoochan.github.io/_posts/2021-06-24-sicp-is-cool.md

 [^lexical]: This is called lexical scoping.
 I won't describe it in details here.

-Here is an example of how you would compute the 10th Fibonacci number.
+Here is an example of how you would compute Fibonacci numbers.
 ```scheme
 (define fib
   (lambda (n)